Lesterpaintstheworld/aider/website/examples/census.md

 After running the updated code, you'll have the population and housing price data for each geographic area.
 You can then analyze the data to test the hypothesis.

 > Applied edit to new_file/getdata.py
-> Commit 81549ab aider_nova: Updated code to fetch population and housing price data for testing hypothesis #2.
+> Commit 81549ab aider: Updated code to fetch population and housing price data for testing hypothesis #2.

 </div>
 <div class="chat-transcript" markdown="1">